Robert Smith (Derbyshire cricketer)

 Robert Posnett Smith (1 November 1848 – 1 May 1899), later known as Robert Posnett Stevens, was an English cricketer who played first-class cricket for Derbyshire between 1871 and 1884 and was captain of the side from 1876 to 1883.
 He was a member of the team that played Derbyshire's first match in May 1871.

 Smith was born in Sawley, the son of John Smith a farmer and his wife Ruth.
 He was educated at Castle Donington School in Leicestershire and continued farming at Sawley.

 Smith took part in the very first fixture played by Derbyshire as a county team in the 1871 season, against a Lancashire side who posted the lowest total against Derbyshire in the history of first-class cricket.
 He played in both matches between Derbyshire and Lancashire in the 1872 and 1873 seasons.
 In the 1874 season, with Kent taking on Derbyshire Smith played in all four matches none of which was lost.
 Also in 1874, he appeared for the United North of England team in a first-class match against the South.
 His team included early leading lights of cricket such as Tom Emmett, former Yorkshire captain Ephraim Lockwood, and uncle-and-nephew pairing Andrew (a two-time Test player) and Yorkshire captain Luke Greenwood.
 The South of England had at their disposal early soon-to-become Test greats such as James Lillywhite jnr., Harry Jupp, and Dr. William Gilbert Grace, a combination of early Test cricketers who served to overpower their less experienced opponents.
 A return match saw a three-day draw, though it came complete with a nine-wicket haul for Grace.

 Smith played seven matches for Derbyshire in the 1875 season and was appointed captain of Derbyshire for the 1876 season when the club won three and lost four.
-Also in 1876 he played for an All-England team as innings victors against the United South of England.
+Also in 1876 he played for an England team as innings victors against the United South of England.